emillub/IT2810_Webutvikling/README.md

 # T16-Project-1

 ## Project Introduction
-Team 16 has created a webpage for viewing the top 20 rated movies from IMDb, using The Movie Database (TMDb) REST API: [The Movie Database](https://www.themoviedb.org/).
-The webpage consists of three main pages:
+Team 16 has created a website for viewing the top 20 rated movies from IMDb, using The Movie Database (TMDb) REST API: [The Movie Database](https://www.themoviedb.org/).
+The website consists of three main pages:
 - **Landing Page**: `/project1/`
 - **List View Page**: `/project1/listViewPage`
 - **Movie Detail Page**: `/project1/movie/:movieId`

-The **Landing Page** and **List View Page** are connected via a navigation bar, and users can click on any movie to view more detailed information.
+A navigation bar makes navigating between the **Landing Page** and the **List View Page** easy, and users can click on any movie to view more detailed information on the movie's own dedicated page.

 ## How to Run the Project